ripple-alpha/ripple-alpha-lib/docs/index.md

 `txFlags.Payment.NoRippleDirect`: Do not use the default path; only use specified paths.
 This is intended to force the transaction to take arbitrage opportunities.
 Most clients do not need this.

 `txFlags.Payment.PartialPayment`: If the specified destination amount cannot be sent without spending more than the source maxAmount, reduce the received amount instead of failing outright.
-See [Partial Payments](https://developers.ripple.com/partial-payments.html) for more details.

 `txFlags.Payment.LimitQuality`: Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of `destination.amount`:`source.maxAmount`.
-See [Limit Quality](https://developers.ripple.com/payment.html#limit-quality) for details.

 ### OfferCreate Flags